traefik-workshops/k3s-and-traefik-proxy/04-Secure-the-Dashboard-With-TLS/README.md

 ## What's Wrong With the Dashboard?

 As I alluded to earlier, our configuration is completely insecure.
 We're accessing data over HTTP and sending our credentials in plaintext.
-This just will not do.
-We want to wrap our communication in TLS encryption, and for that, we'll generate certificates with Let's Encrypt.
+This just _will not do_.
+We want to wrap our communication in TLS encryption, and for that, we'll generate certificates with cert-manager.

-## How to Use Let's Encrypt?
+## Doesn't Traefik Proxy Come With Let's Encrypt Support?

 In the non-Kubernetes world, integration with Let's Encrypt within a container orchestrator is difficult.
 Traefik Labs solved this by building support for ACME certificate generation into Traefik Proxy.
 Certificates are stored in a file called `acme.json`, and if you think about how Docker works, storing this file on a persistent volume is easy.

 Traefik Proxy works the same everywhere, which means that in Kubernetes the ACME support still writes out to `acme.json`, but putting this on a PersistentVolume introduces new challenges.

-- Do you pin Traefik Proxy to one host by using a HostPath volume?
+- Do you pin Traefik Proxy to one host by using a Local volume?
-- If you want to run multiple replicas, do you mount it RWX via NFS?
+- If you want to run multiple replicas, can you mount it RWX via NFS?
 What if you don't have an NFS server?
 - Even if you do run multiple replicas, does Traefik Proxy handle file locking, or will each replica clobber the files written by the others?

+These are not new problems, and the solution for Kubernetes is to store each certificate in its own Secret.

-Traefik Proxy doesn't (yet) store certificates in Secrets, but it can read certificates _from_ Secrets in both the Ingress and IngressRoute resources.
+Unfortunately, _because_ Traefik Proxy works the same on every orchestrator, and because every orchestrator doesn't have a Secret resource, Traefik Proxy doesn't (yet) store certificates in Secrets.
+It's not the end of the world, though, because it can read certificates _from_ Secrets in both the Ingress and IngressRoute resources.

-For that reason, and to make sure that you can spin up new replicas before shutting down the old ones, I recommend using [cert-manager](https://cert-manager.io) to generate certificates.
+For that reason, and to make sure that you can spin up new replicas before shutting down the old ones, we recommend using [cert-manager](https://cert-manager.io) to generate certificates in Kubernetes.

 ## Set up cert-manager